 |South East England||£1,180||£1,337|

 2. Individual Care Homes:

-Just by visiting a few care homes you will get a sense of the huge variation between homes.
-At one end of the scale there are luxury homes which feel more like 5-star hotels.
+Just by visiting a few care homes, you will get a sense of the huge variation between homes.
+At one end of the scale, there are luxury homes that feel more like 5-star hotels.
 Then at the other end are the independent, family-run homes which have a cosy and homely feel.

 Often within a care home there are variation in costs between different rooms.
 Much like a hotel, rooms with more space, better facilities or a desirable view can warrant a higher premium.

 This difference in facilities comes with a difference in price-tag but there is no saying which home is best suited to your loved one’s or your own needs.
 The best thing to do is visit the home, speak to the Manager and residents and you will soon get a sense of where your loved one or your self will be happiest, not all that shines is gold...